romilly/ollama-oracle/README.md

 The diagram shows how:
 1. The tool scans a directory tree for PDF files
 2. For each PDF, it extracts text from the first page
-3. The text is sent to the Ollama LLM to identify the title and authors
+3. The text is sent to the Ollama LLM (with a configurable timeout) to identify the title and authors
 4. The extracted information is stored in a SQLite database

 ## Database Schema